xiaohong-huang/RTK-Visual-Inertial-Navigation/README.md

 ```
 We have also provide a demo for evaluating the positioning errors (see [evaluate.py](https://github.com/xiaohong-huang/RTK-Visual-Inertial-Navigation/blob/main/evaluate/evaluate.py)).
 ## 4. Run RTK-Visual-Inertial-Navigation in Jetson-TX2

-We have provide a fast version of RTK-Visual-Inertial-Navigation in [RTK-Visual-Inertial-Navigation-Fast](https://github.com/xiaohong-huang/RTK-Visual-Inertial-Navigation-Fast), which is able to achieve realtime state estimation in Jetson-Tx2 with 20~25HZ of state update rate.
+We have provide a fast version of RTK-Visual-Inertial-Navigation in [RTK-Visual-Inertial-Navigation-Fast](https://github.com/xiaohong-huang/RTK-Visual-Inertial-Navigation-Fast), which is able to achieve real-time state estimation with a state update rate of 20-25Hz in Jetson-Tx2.

 ![image](https://github.com/xiaohong-huang/RTK-Visual-Inertial-Navigation/blob/main/fig/jetson-tx2.png)